 - Cons: unhygienic packaging

 This formula uses a blend of vitamin B3 and retinol to penetrate the skin for 24 hours of hydration.
 It claims to reduce the appearance of fine lines and wrinkles and dark spots while also promoting smoothness and brightness.

 If you’re not seeing any results after a few months of using an OTC retinoid, it may be time to see your dermatologist for a prescription version.

 Prescription retinoids are stronger and may be more effective than their OTC counterparts at reducing the appearance of fine lines and wrinkles.
 This means they’re also more likely to cause side effects.

 Your dermatologist may prescribe one of the following prescription retinoid treatments:

 Tretinoin is considered to be the most widely used prescription retinoid treatment for wrinkles.
-It comes in the form of a cream.
+It comes in the form of a gel.
 During use, you must wear sunscreen daily to protect your skin from sunburn and photoaging.